ceautery/autery.net/src/static/blog/pentagon.md

 In the early 19th century, Thomas Carlyle gave us a gem of a geometric construct - shortly before retiring from teaching mathematics and moving on to political writing including satire, a history of the French Revolution, and advocating against democracy and for moving back to a fuedal society.
 Takes all types.

-Anyway, what he discovered was a way to mechanically find the quadratic roots of equations of the form x2 -sx + p.
+Anyway, what he discovered was a way to mechanically find the quadratic roots of equations of the form `$$x^2 -sx + p`.
 The method is remarkably simple: draw a circle with a diameter from (0,1) to (s,p), and where the circle crosses the x axis are the roots.

-For example, here's Wolfram Alpha's rendition of a Carlyle Circle describing x2 -5x + 6:
+For example, here's Wolfram Alpha's rendition of a Carlyle Circle describing `$$x^2 - 5x + 6`:

 ![](/images/5_6_a.PNG)